Merchants and Miners Transportation Company: Jacob S. Winslow

 Captain Jacob S. Winslow (1827–1902) founded the sailing ship company Winsor Line in 1861, he was born in Pembroke, Maine.
 He started as a seaman at age 14 and at 19 was the captain of his own ship.
 He had two shipyards that built over 100 ships, one in Portland, the Winslow Shipbuilding Company and one in Pembroke, Yarmouth County, Nova Scotia, Canada.
 In 1919 Captain W.A.
 Magee joined Winslow Shipbuilding Company as VP and GM.
 Winslow was an abolitionist and politically active, he had the nickname of "barefoot".
 Winslow married Philena Morton (1832–1877) in 1853.

+Mary Butts v.
+Merchants & Miners Transportation Company

+This landmark case was brought by Mary F. Butts against the Merchants & Miners Transportation Company.
+It was argued by the Supreme Court of the United States on January 21, 1913 and decided on June 16, 1913, the opinion written by Justice Willis Van Devanter.
+The Supreme Court ruled in favor of the Plaintiff, Mary F. Butts, that "This Court holds that it was the evident intent of Congress, in enacting the Civil Rights Act, to provide for its uniform operation in all places in the states as well as the territories within the jurisdiction of the United States, aud[sic] that it was not the intent of Congress that the provisions of the statute should be applicable only to such places.'